rlindner81/tracker/docs/api/index.md

   | TrackFieldDateTime;

 interface TrackBase {
-  id: string; // TODO: there is no uuid type???
-  created_at: string; // TODO: reference to UserEntity?
+  _created_at: string; // TODO: reference to UserEntity?
-  created_by: string; // TODO: reference to session user or user entity?
+  _created_by: string; // TODO: reference to session user or user entity?
-  updated_at: string; // TODO: reference to UserEntity?
+  _updated_at: string; // TODO: reference to UserEntity?
-  updated_by: string; // TODO: reference to session user or user entity?
+  _updated_by: string; // TODO: reference to session user or user entity?
   step_count: number;
   name: string;
   fields: Array<TrackField>;